Neuse Township, Wake County, North Carolina

 Neuse Township (also designated Township 13) is one of twenty townships within Wake County, North Carolina, United States.
-As of the 2010 census, Neuse Township had a population of 73,617, a 52.6% increase over 2000.
+As of the 2010 United States census, Neuse Township had a population of 73,617, a 52.6% increase over 2000.

 Neuse Township, occupying 71.2 sqkm in north-central Wake County, is almost completely occupied by portions of the city of Raleigh.